RalphPastel972/testimonials-grid-section-main/README.md

 # Frontend Mentor - Product preview card component solution

-This is a solution to the [Name of the challenge](https://www.url-of-the-challenge-on-frontend-mentor).
+This is a solution to the [Testimonials grid section](https://www.frontendmentor.io/learning-paths/building-responsive-layouts--z1qCXVqkD/steps/665075a813eea846b7032c6f/challenge/start).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents